Terms and Conditions

 h) Update of terms.
 These terms may be updated from time to time by Crust and notified to you with at least 30 days’ prior written notice of their entering into effect.
 The new version will enter into effect on the earlier of (a) your express acceptance of the new terms, or (b) continued use of the Service after the notified effective date.

 i) Governing Law and Jurisdiction.
-This Agreement shall be governed by the laws of Ireland.
-In the event of an unresolved conflict regarding the interpretation and execution of this Agreement, the parties shall exclusively submit to courts of Dublin, Ireland.
+This Agreement shall be governed by the laws of England and Wales.
+In the event of an unresolved conflict regarding the interpretation and execution of this Agreement, the parties shall exclusively submit to courts of London, England.

 END OF TERMS